We have some Al Jazeera news here that we're going to share with you.

 Yeah, the extensions are.

-That's um I see where you're going with this.
+I see where you're going with this.

-And that is we get shafted no matter what happens.
+And that is, we get shafted no matter what happens.

-A paler shaded blue, Prokel Harem and from the Wisconsin State Journal, sheriff's deputies find live ammo outside the Capitol, dozens of rounds, live ammunition found outside the Capitol this morning, eleven rounds near the State Street entrance, said UW Madison Police Chief Susan Risling.
+A paler shaded blue, Prokoharm, and from the Wisconsin State Journal, sheriff's deputies find live ammo outside the Capitol, dozens of rounds, live ammunition found outside the Capitol this morning, 11 rounds near the State Street entrance, said UW-Madison Police Chief Susan Riesling, 29 rounds found near the King Street entrance.

-Now, who would have brought ammo to the Wisconsin State House?
+Now, who would have brought ammo to the Wisconsin Statehouse?